nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `filterT cs2103t` may return a tasks with label `CS2103T Software Engineering`.

+### Sorting all tasks by deadline: `sortD`

+Sorts all tasks in the task list by deadline.

+* Adding or editing a task will not affect the sorted order of the task list.

+* The list remains in this sorted order until a different sort command is used.

+Format: `sortD`

+### Sorting all tasks by id: `sortI`

+Sorts all tasks in the task list by id.

+* Id is the order in which the tasks were added.

+* Adding or editing a task will not affect the sorted order of the task list.

+* The list remains in this sorted order until a different sort command is used.

+Format: `sortI`

 ## Section 3: Labels

 ### Adding a label to a contact/task: `addL`